-What is a Day of Brahma?
-It is a period of one kalpa or a thousand mahayugas during which creation is manifested.
+A Day of Brahma is a period of one kalpa or a thousand mahayugas during which creation is manifested.
 (1)

 At the dawn of Brahma’s Day, all of creation emerges from the state of unmanifestation.
 (1) The period of Brahma’s Day encompasses the complete cycle of cosmic manifestation.
 In other terms, the cosmic vibration AUM, which constitutes all of creation, passes through the stages of “A” or creation, “U” or preservation, and “M” or dissolution.
 (2)

 During the day, souls born into the cycle of reincarnation may realize themselves before the fall of Brahma’s Night.
 (1) However, if the souls fail to recognize themselves as spirit, during the period of Brahma’s Day following the period of night, the souls must reenter the realm of creation.
 (3)

 - a b c The Essence of the Bhagavad Gita, explained by Paramhansa Yogananda.
 Chapter 21, “Final Liberation.”

 - ↩ The Hindu Way of Awakening, by Swami Kriyananda.
 Part II: The Symbols, Chapter 11, “The Symbols – 11.
 Brahma, Vishnu, and Shiva: The Trinity of AUM.”